dddware/webrage/README.md

 ## Deployment

 `grunt dist` builds the production-ready site (with minified assets and shit).
+Make sure to run it before you commit changes so only production assets are kept on the repository.

 ## TODO

-- add prefixr to Gruntfile
+- no jquery
-- actually separate minification tasks to run them on dist only
+- refactor && write tests for js code